ludstuen90/connectedWorld/README.md

 This is an app designed to put old technology to work.
 If you have an old computer monitor around your house, this app is for you.

-Rather than having the old monitor sit un-used in your basement, you can place it in a common area of the house, and have it run this app via a rasberry pi.
+Rather than having the old monitor sit un-used in your basement, you can place it in a common area of the house, and have it run this app via a Rasberry Pi.

  Then, viola.
 You have a centralized information center for your home.